World Athletics Chief Coe Approved As IOC Member - UrduPoint

 Coe, the two-time Olympic 1,500 metres champion for Britain who became head of athletics' world governing body in 2015, was blocked from membership as recently as December over a conflict of interest.

-But Coe changed his role at the CSM company he is currently running as managing director to a passive position, thus paving the way to IOC membership.
+But Coe changed his role at the marketing company he is currently running as managing director to a passive position, thus paving the way to IOC membership.

 Coe's belated entry into the IOC club is significant because he has been mentioned as a potential future president of the Olympic movement.